canonical/snapcraft.io/HACKING.md

 dotrun test
 ```

-## Status checks and prometheus metrics

-[Talisker](https://talisker.readthedocs.io/en/latest/) provides a bunch of useful status checks and metrics about the running application.
-Some of this information is sensitive and so to access it you need to run the site with your IP address mentioned in the `TALISKER_NETWORKS` variable.

-Now visit http://127.0.0.1:8004/_status to see the endpoints provided by Talisker.
-Useful ones include:

-- http://127.0.0.1:8004/_status/check - A basic check that the site is running
-- http://127.0.0.1:8004/_status/metrics - The prometheus metrics for the application

 ## Update the list of licenses

 The licenses that we use are based on the [SPDX Specification](https://spdx.github.io/license-list-data/).
 In order to have all the products supporting the same set of licenses, the list needs to be synchronised between snapcraft.io, snapd and the snap store.